 How time flies!
-The year of 2022 has gone by so fast and we are already in the midst of autumn.
+2022 has gone by so fast and we are already in the midst of autumn.
 Unfortunately in sunny Dubai, the climate doesn't really reflect the season, but that doesn't stop me from celebrating all things autumn.
 It's probably one of my favorite seasons, because Pumpkin is in abundance and I just love to indulge is this super healthy fruit.

 Yes, Pumpkin is technically classified as a fruit, and is choc full of valuable nutrients like - Antioxidants, Fiber, it improves prostate and bladder health, it's high in Magnesium, can potentially help cancer and heart patients and can lower Blood Sugar levels.
 I use pumpkin in a variety of ways, both sweet and savory, I also use pumpkin seeds as a salad topper.
 But today's recipe is specifically made for kids.
 These Mini pumpkin pancakes are made in the appe pan, so it's easy for the kids to eat for breakfast, carry as a school lunchbox treat or works as an after school snack.
 These cute lil pancake bites are glutenfree and processed sugar free, so it really works as a wholesome and nourishing treat for anyone.

 1 cup gluten-free flour

 1 cup milk or dairy of choice

 2 tbsp date syrup (feel free to add more)

 1 tbsp coconut oil